translate/translate/docs/commands/pofilter_tests.rst

 functions
 ---------

-checks to see that function names are not translated
+Checks to see that function names are not translated

 Checks that function names eg. ``rgb()`` or ``getEntity.Name()`` are not translated.